ITSGmbH/NetworkDiscover/README.md

-# Network Discover
+# ITScan

-Network Discover is a lightweight server application which uses `ip`, `traceroute` and `nmap` with `vulners.nse` to discover all hosts in a given network and checks for vulnerabilities.
+ITScan is a lightweight server application which uses `ip`, `traceroute` and `nmap` with `vulners.nse` to discover all hosts in a given network and checks for vulnerabilities.
 If you want to scan windows systems as well, `enum4linux-ng` is used.
 This needs the additional packages `nmblookup`, `net`, `rpcclient` and `smbclient`.
 These should be available through the package manager and a package named like `smb` or `samba`, ...